nminhducit/system-health-monitoring/README.md

 ## Contact

-For questions or suggestions, open an issue on GitHub or contact [Your Name] at [your-email@example.com].
+For questions or suggestions, open an issue on GitHub or contact Nguyen Minh Duc at nminhducit@gmail.com.

 ---